Hunter S. Thompson: Writing style

 Thompson is often credited as the creator of Gonzo journalism, a style of writing that blurs distinctions between fiction and nonfiction.
-His work and style are considered to be a major part of the New Journalism literary movement of the 1960s and 1970s, which attempted to break free from the purely objective style of mainstream reportage of the time.
+His work and style are considered to be a major part of the New Journalism literary movement of the 1960s and 1970s, which attempted to break free from the purely objective style of mainstream reporting of the time.
 Thompson almost always wrote in the first person, while extensively using his own experiences and emotions to color "the story" he was trying to follow.

-Despite him having personally described his work as "Gonzo", it fell to later observers to articulate what the term actually meant.
+Despite him having personally described his work as "Gonzo", it fell to later observers to articulate what the phrase actually meant.
 While Thompson's approach clearly involved injecting himself as a participant in the events of the narrative, it also involved adding invented, metaphoric elements, thus creating, for the uninitiated reader, a seemingly confusing amalgam of facts and fiction notable for the deliberately blurred lines between one and the other.
-Thompson, in a 1974 interview in Playboy addressed the issue himself, saying, "Unlike Tom Wolfe or Gay Talese, I almost never try to reconstruct a story.
+Thompson, in a 1974 interview in Playboy, addressed the issue himself, saying, "Unlike Tom Wolfe or Gay Talese, I almost never try to reconstruct a story.
 They're both much better reporters than I am, but then, I don't think of myself as a reporter."
-Tom Wolfe would later describe Thompson's style as "... part journalism and part personal memoir admixed with powers of wild invention and wilder rhetoric."
+Tom Wolfe later described Thompson's style as "... part journalism and part personal memoir admixed with powers of wild invention and wilder rhetoric."
 Or as one description of the differences between Thompson and Wolfe's styles would elaborate, "While Tom Wolfe mastered the technique of being a fly on the wall, Thompson mastered the art of being a fly in the ointment."

 The majority of Thompson's most popular and acclaimed work appeared within the pages of Rolling Stone magazine.
+Publisher Jann Wenner said Thompson was "in the DNA of Rolling Stone".
 Along with Joe Eszterhas and David Felton, Thompson was instrumental in expanding the focus of the magazine past music criticism; indeed, Thompson was the only staff writer of the epoch never to contribute a music feature to the magazine.
-Nevertheless, his articles were always peppered with a wide array of pop music references ranging from Howlin' Wolf to Lou Reed.
+Nevertheless, his articles were always peppered with a wide array of pop-music references ranging from Howlin' Wolf to Lou Reed.
 Armed with early fax machines wherever he went, he became notorious for haphazardly sending sometimes illegible material to the magazine's San Francisco offices as an issue was about to go to press.